 If your once social child starts spending an inordinate amount of time away from home or locked in his or her room, Dr. Phil says this is a red flag.
 If your teen starts withdrawing from you or your spouse, there's a reason.
 As a parent, it's your responsibility to identify what's behind the change.

-In the case of Chris and Brett, both teens started experimenting with drugs and/or alcohol, unbeknownst to their folks.
-Chris' parents found a baggie of marijuana in his room, and Brett crashed three cars, resulting in two DUIs.
-If you suspect your child is using drugs, click here for signs to look for.
+Teens often start experimenting with drugs and/or alcohol unbeknownst to their folks.
+If you suspect your child is using drugs, know the signs to look for.

 Don't chalk your child's truancy, vandalism or petty theft up to "teens being teens."